DiFaReli++: Diffusion Face Relighting with Consistent Cast Shadows: Related work

-While these methods \cite{nestmeyer2020learning, hou2021towards, hou2022face} produce promising non-diffuse effects, their physical image formation model makes it difficult to operate in the wild when the estimated geometry is inaccurate.
-As a result, some \cite{hou2021towards, hou2022face} can only relight the face region but not the ears or hair and still struggle to handle in-the-wild cast shadows (Figure \ref{fig:more_ffhq}).
-Neural rendering approaches \cite{wang2020single, pandey2021total} can tolerate some estimation error, but high-frequency details are often lost, even when predicted by a UNet \cite{wang2020single} and still require light stage data.
-The synthetic light stage data of \cite{yeh2022learning} shows great potential but currently relies on 3D face scans to generate, which are difficult to obtain compared to 2D images.
+While these methods \cite{nestmeyer2020learning, hou2021towards, hou2022face} produce promising non-diffuse effects, their reliance on physical image formation makes them sensitive to geometry errors.
+Thus, some \cite{hou2021towards, hou2022face} can only relight the face, not ears or hair, and still fail on in-the-wild cast shadows (Figure \ref{fig:ffhq_cs} and \ref{fig:rotate_cs}).
+Neural rendering methods~\cite{wang2020single, pandey2021total, kim2024switchlight} handle estimation errors better but often lose high-frequency details, even when predicted by a UNet \cite{wang2020single}.
+Many methods~\cite{pandey2021total, kim2024switchlight} rely on high-quality, proprietary light stage data for training, but capturing large, diverse datasets remains challenging.
+Synthetic light stage data~\cite{yeh2022learning} helps bridge the domain gap but depends on 3D face scans, which are harder to obtain than 2D images.
+Fine-tuning strategies~\cite{ren2023relightful, kim2024switchlight} further improve results, yet dependence on light stage data remains unavoidable.
+Other related studies \cite{he2024diffrelight, saito2024relightable} focus on subject-specific relighting using 3D Gaussian splatting but are unsuitable for in-the-wild relighting, as they require diffuse inputs \cite{he2024diffrelight} or multiview video data \cite{saito2024relightable}, which are not readily obtainable from in-the-wild scenarios.
+Another research direction~\cite{zeng2024dilightnet, jin2024neural_gaffer} targets object relighting, but these methods typically do not generalize well to faces and require multi-view light-stage data for fine-tuning, which lacks the quality and diversity of object datasets.

-\textbf{Style transfer-based methods.} Another class of relighting approaches is based on style transfer.
-Although some of these methods \cite{li2018closed, luan2017deep, shih2014style} do not directly solve face relighting, they can be adapted for this task by transferring the lighting and shading styles from one image to another.
-However, the style representation used in these methods captures broad information beyond the lighting condition and cannot produce accurate relit results.
-Shu et al. \cite{shu2017portrait} solves relighting using color histogram matching that is redesigned be spatially varying and dependent on the face geometry and can be solved as a mass transport problem.
-However, this technique does not model self-occlusion required for handling cast shadows and can easily suffer from occlusion by hair or accessories.
+\textbf{Style transfer-based methods.} Some approaches~\cite{li2018closed, luan2017deep, shih2014style} adapt style transfer to relighting by transferring lighting and shading styles between images, though they were not originally designed for face relighting.
+However, these style-based methods capture information beyond lighting and fail to produce accurate relit results.
+Shu et al.~\cite{shu2017portrait} address relighting with spatially varying color histogram matching based on face geometry, formulated as a mass transport problem.
+Yet, it does not model self-occlusion for cast shadows and is sensitive to occlusion from hair or accessories.
+Other methods~\cite{ren2023relightful,iclight,wang2023semi,Harmonizer} perform background-based harmonization, transferring lighting from background to subject.
+Since they require a background and focus on composites, they are not directly comparable to our method.